apimatic/core-lib-python/README.md

-# core-lib-python
+# apimatic-core
 This project contains core logic and the utilities for the APIMatic's Python SDK
-# Getting Started with CoreLib Python
+# Getting Started with apimatic-core Library Python

 ## Introduction